pjeby/hot-reload/README.md

 This is an Obsidian plugin like any other, and must be cloned or unzipped into your vault's `.obsidian/plugins/` directory (or similar one if you've overridden the `.obsidian` directory name in the Obsidian settings), then enabled in the Obsidian configuration.
 It's not registered as a standard community plugin for downloading or updating within Obsidian, because it's intended for developer use only, and because it can enable other plugins.

+### Symlinks

+Hot-reload supports directory symlinks, if you want to have a plugin folder that symlinks to your build.
+However, it's usually simpler to do it the other way around, e.g. `ln -s /some/Vault/.obsidian/plugins/my-plugin ./dist` to make your builder write into your dev/test vault.
+File symlinks are not supported.

 ### Mobile Plugin Development

 This plugin was designed for the desktop and has not been tested on Obsidian mobile.
 If you want to get hot-reloading on mobile, you have two main options besides this plugin, depending on what synchronization tool/service you're using: